RhetTbull/osxphotos/README.md

 Reads the Photos library database and returns a PhotosDB object.

 Pass the path to a Photos library or to a specific database file (e.g. "/Users/smith/Pictures/Photos Library.photoslibrary" or "/Users/smith/Pictures/Photos Library.photoslibrary/database/photos.db").
-Normally, it's recommended you pass the path the .photoslibrary folder, not the actual database path.
-The latter option is provided for debugging -- e.g. for reading a database file if you don't have the entire library.
-Path to photos library may be passed **either** as first argument **or** as named argument `dbfile`. **Note**: In Photos, users may specify a different library to open by holding down the *option* key while opening Photos.app.
+Normally, it's recommended you pass the path the .photoslibrary folder, not the actual database path.  **Note**: In Photos, users may specify a different library to open by holding down the *option* key while opening Photos.app.
 See also [get_last_library_path](#get_last_library_path) and [get_system_library_path](#get_system_library_path)

 If an invalid path is passed, PhotosDB will raise `FileNotFoundError` exception.